HDFGroup/hdf-rest-api/DatasetOps/POST_Dataset.rst

 maxdims
 ^^^^^^^
 An integer array describing the maximum extent of each dimension (or 0 for unlimited dimensions).
-If maxdims is not provided that resulting dataset will be non-extensible.
+If maxdims is not provided the resulting dataset will be non-extensible.
 Not valid to include if ``H5S_NULL`` is specified for the shape.

 creationProperties